 National History Day is a nationwide competition for middle and high school students.
 It encourages students to use their creativity to develop original historical research focused on an annual theme.
-The Department of History at the University of Southern Mississippi helps to prepare students for national competition and hosts the annual statewide contest.
+The School of Humanities at the University of Southern Mississippi helps to prepare students for national competition and hosts the annual statewide contest.

 Students who participate in the state National History Day contest compete for the opportunity to attend the national competition in College Park, Maryland, and have the opportunity to win scholarships and other awards.
 To participate, students create a project (group or individual) in one of five areas: video documentary, exhibit, paper (individual only), performance, and website design.
 Students who participate prepare themselves for college by developing a better understanding of primary source research.
 National History Day creates better students and citizens.

 Mississippi History Day 2020 will be held in the Liberal Arts Building on the Hattiesburg campus of Southern Miss.
 The date will be set soon.

 Support for Teachers

 We want to help teachers by making National History Day a useful classroom resource, something that can enrich existing lessons and reduce the burden on already over-burdened educators.